Alita: Battle Angel (soundtrack): Reception

 Holkenborg's musical approach received positive response from critics.
 Film Music Central wrote "Holkenborg crafts the music in a way that keeps you engaged and grounded in the story".
-Calling it as "a great piece of work from Holkenborg", Blueprintreview's Scott Gilliland wrote "Alita: Battle Angel isn’t a big stirring action and science fiction soundtrack as many would have expected, but, it is more like another of his recent soundtracks in ‘Tombraider’ in that it is more considered and gives the audience a chance to understand the world we are in and allow the characters to grow around evoke the feeling that although he is world building that our only focus is the main character.
+Calling it as "a great piece of work from Holkenborg", Blueprintreview's Scott Gilliland wrote "Alita: Battle Angel isn't a big stirring action and science fiction soundtrack as many would have expected, but, it is more like another of his recent soundtracks in Tombraider in that it is more considered and gives the audience a chance to understand the world we are in and allow the characters to grow around evoke the feeling that although he is world building that our only focus is the main character.
 In this criterion he very much succeeded as he only begins to venture towards any noise and busyness in the big action set pieces and keeps any form of tech or electronica to a minimum, letting it live somewhere distant in the score."

-James Southall of Movie Wave wrote "a more than decent action/adventure score which does sound like it’s the work not just of a professional film composer but actually a competent one".
+James Southall of Movie Wave wrote "a more than decent action/adventure score which does sound like it's the work not just of a professional film composer but actually a competent one".
 The Spill Magazine's Samantha Stevens gave 8 out of 10 for the score and said "With subtle echo effects and a grandiose string-dominated crescendo after the intro, it is simultaneously futuristic and classical, emotional and enticing."
-Jonathan Broxton wrote "There are still areas of his work that feel inferior compared to his peers – the prominence of secondary themes being the biggest one – but, with that one caveat in mind, Alita: Battle Angel has turned out to be one of 2019’s most unexpectedly pleasant surprises.
+Jonathan Broxton of Movie Music UK wrote "There are still areas of his work that feel inferior compared to his peers – the prominence of secondary themes being the biggest one – but, with that one caveat in mind, Alita: Battle Angel has turned out to be one of 2019's most unexpectedly pleasant surprises.
 The main theme is good, the action music is enjoyably hyperactive, and the instrumental richness is truly impressive."
 Anton Smit of Soundtrack World wrote "there is no dull moment on the album, where every minute is filled with a melody or a different rhythmic pattern".